 Before Jay Z, Diddy and Dre there was Russell Simmons — the original hip-hop mogul.
 A former New York street hustler turned promoter, artist manager, record producer, and label owner, Simmons also added business magnate and self-help guru to his resume.
 With his diverse portfolio of interests, he's amassed a personal fortune of more than $300 million and has changed the face of hip hop many times over at Def Jam, the label he co-founded with the producer Rick Rubin.
 He pioneered the rap-rock crossover with Rubin on Run-DMC's "Walk this Way," co-produced the first gold-certified hip-hop single (for Kurtis Blow) and album (for LL Cool J), blended the worlds of hip hop and fashion with Run-DMC, and helped create a global audience for rap music.
-"My life has been largely about promoting the anger, style, aggression and attitude of urban America to a worldwide audience," he wrote in his 2002 autobiography, Life and Def.
-Few can claim to have done this more effectively than Simmons has.
+In late 2017, he announced he was stepping down from his companies after being accused of sexual assault.

 Born and Raised in Queens, NY

 Russell Simmons was born on October 4, 1957.
 He was the second of three sons whose parents — Daniel Sr., a teacher, and Evelyn, an administrator — raised their family in the Jamaica neighborhood of Queens, New York.
 His parents were hardworking and aspirational, but the wider community in Queens was "destroyed by drugs," Simmons told The Guardian in 2013.
 "Everybody shot dope… I used every drug there is… but it didn't make me a bad person: it made me a sad person, a diseased person."